ccheshirecat/volant/docs/architecture/Image Pipeline.md

 ## Rootfs Expectations
 - Include the binaries, assets, and services your runtime needs.
 At minimum, provide the HTTP routes declared in the manifest.
-- Placing `volary` in the image is optional; `stage-volary.sh` copies the embedded agent into `/usr/local/bin` before the switch_root happens.
+- Placing `kestrel` in the image is optional; `stage-kestrel.sh` copies the embedded agent into `/usr/local/bin` before the switch_root happens.
 - Network is preconfigured by the kernel parameters, so services can bind to `0.0.0.0` or `127.0.0.1` immediately.
 - SquashFS images work well for read-only runtimes, but writable formats (ext4 raw disks) are also supported because the disk is attached as a standard virtio-blk device.